-Baptist University does an annual exercise to test the Emergency Preparedness guidelines and a critique is completed by the Safety Committee.
-The 2015 drill exercised the entire University and security staff with an Active Shooter Drill conducted by the FBI, Shelby County Sheriff's Department, and the Memphis Police Department.
+Baptist University does an annual exercise to test emergency preparedness guidelines, which include an after-action report completed by the Safety Committee.
 The 2016 and 2017 exercise was an Earthquake drill in conjunction with "The Great American Shake Out".
 The 2018 drill was completed by the Planning Council and established the University Lockdown procedure.
 The 2019 annual drill was a Campus Lockdown.
-Since March 2020, Baptist University leadership has monitored and developed protocols in response to the Covid-19 pandemic.
-The University Safety Officer has developed an after-action report that will be utilized as the University exercise for the calendar year 2020.
+In 2020, the University Safety Officer developed an after-action report pertaining to the University's response to Covid-19.
+This report was reviewed by leadership and documented as the University exercise for the calendar year.
 The 2021 annual drill consisted of a fire evacuation drill and completed after-action report.
+In 2022, we continued our effort in improving fire evacuation by completing an evening drill that focused on the campus resident hall.
+An after-action report was completed from this drill and reviewed by the University Safety Committee.